-The University of Chicago strives to be a welcoming and supportive place for transgender, gender non-conforming and non-binary (TGNC) students.
+The University of Chicago strives to be a welcoming and supportive place for trans nonbinary students.
 Below are a list of resources to support you as you navigate campus.
+Please contact LGBTQ Student Life as you have questions.

 Athletics